Rascarat/BeEmote/README.md

 Prepare to type the password corresponding to your root login, after entering each of the following commands.

 First step is creating a user `beemote` with adequat privileges.
-In the console (while in the solution folder):
+Open your console and cd to the solution folder (not in the nuget packet manager):

+	default solution folder: C:\users\<myUserName>\Source\Repos\BeEmote

     mysql -uroot -p < beemote_user.sql